| updated 10/9/2001 USGP Start PageBAR aero detail: Uploaded

 is to provide downforce while lowering lift and drag caused by

+the tire.
 Aero tweaks on the Williams cars looked different from all

 others in the area from front tires to sidepods.
 I have no idea